 How to Grow in Faith

 1. Ask God to increase your faith.
-If you are struggling in your faith, ask Him for more of it.
+If you are struggling with your faith, ask Him for more of it.
 He will be glad to bestow it through the Holy Spirit.

 2. Focus on obeying God.
 No one is perfect, and we all make mistakes, but if you focus on following God’s Word and commands, your faith will grow naturally.